w4bo/AA2425-unibo-mldm/slides/00-introduction.md

 1. Define the problem (of your interest!), the core of your project
 1. Define your strategy (algorithms), find data (datasets), ...
-1. Compare your strategy with already existing ones (check on Google Scholar) ...
+1. Compare your strategy with existing ones (check on Google Scholar) ...
 1. Describe the insights you extracted from your analysis

 **You are responsible for your code** ("I do not know how to program" is not a valid excuse!)